machinetranslate/machinetranslate.org/quality-estimation/quality-estimation.md

 ### Unsupervised
 Unsupervised quality estimation trains on monolingual data or parallel data only.
-Supervised quality estimation relies on labeled or post-edited data.
+Supervised quality estimation relies on labelled or post-edited data.

 ### Glassbox
 Glassbox approaches are tied to the machine translation system itself.